ADEV-00/ADEV-00/README.md

 <h2> About Me⚡:</h2>

-I'm a **Self-Taught Web Developer** who is a very motivated and passionate young person dedicated to building web applications and constantly develop my skills and grow professionally.
+I'm a **Self-Taught Software Developer** who is a very motivated and passionate young person dedicated to building web applications and constantly develop my skills and grow professionally.

 ## 💼 Skills